vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 * `global_manager` - (Optional) True if this is a global manager endpoint.
   False by default.
 * `license_keys` - (Optional) List of NSX-T license keys.
 License keys are applied during plan or apply commands.
+Note that the provider will not remove license keys if those are removed from provider config - please clean up licenses manually.
 * `on_demand_connection` - (Optional) Avoid verification on NSX connectivity on provider startup.
 Instead, initialize the connection on demand.
 This setting can not be turned on for VMC environments, and is not supported with deprecated NSX manager resources and